hamza94max/Kotlin-In-Action-Book-/README.md

 In Kotlin, `lazy` is a function that is used to create a lazily initialized property.
  A lazily initialized property is a property that is computed or initialized only when it is accessed for the first time, not when the object is created.

+NOTE: `lazy` in Kotlin is useful in a scenario when we want to create an object inside a class, but that object creation is **expensive** and that might lead to a delay in the creation of the object that is dependent on that expensive object.
+So, we need to understand that the object will get initialized only when it is accessed for the first time, else it will not get initialized.

  [The diff between lazy and latinies keywords in Kotlin article](https://medium.com/huawei-developers/kotlin-lateinit-vs-by-lazy-initialization-example-tutorial-c19d84216480)